Learning from the Mentorship Project for Unaccompanied Children in Greece

 Raising awareness and supporting wellbeing

 The project also promotes mental health awareness, providing unaccompanied children with information and tools to better understand and address their own and their peers’ mental health challenges.
+The mentors were trained to promote the “I support my friends” tool, which builds on the principles of Psychological First Aid to equip older children and adolescents with the skills and knowledge to support their friends in distress, under the mentorship and guidance of trusted adults.

 The mentorship project in Greece has been highlighted as an inspiring practice within the framework of AMIF.
-Providing information and support through this type of mechanisms and “body systems” has proven particularly beneficial for unaccompanied children.
+Providing information and support through this type of mechanisms and “buddy systems” has proven particularly beneficial for unaccompanied children.
 Meeting mentors who have lived very similar experiences with them can help young people feel understood, more comfortable asking questions, and more receptive to guidance.
 Furthermore, the mentors themselves serve as powerful role models.

 The mentorship project represents a valuable and encouraging initiative.
 Expanding such programmes within Greece and creating similar peer-support mechanisms could significantly strengthen the support systems available to unaccompanied children and further enhance their protection and inclusion.